-Our management team includes our Executive Director, Chief Financial Officer, two Case Managers, Office Manager, and our Residence Manager.
-The management team utilizes a consensus model, meeting weekly to review all program operations, to ensure that the vision, values, skill sets, and resources necessary to implement a quality program are strategically deployed in a planned and proactive manner.
+Our management team includes the Executive Director and Residence Manager.
+Housed in-program, they are able to provide a high level of support to both the children and staff, to ensure that the vision, values, skill sets, and resources necessary to implement a quality program are strategically deployed in a planned and proactive manner.

 Mutual Support was incorporated in 1982 as a non-profit corporation in the province of Ontario, Canada.

-Each residence is licensed by MCYS annually.
-To remain in operation, Mutual Support must be in compliance with MCYS regulations in all aspects of the licensing process, including:
+Each residence is licensed by MCCSS annually.
+To remain in operation, Mutual Support must be in compliance with MCCSS regulations in all aspects of the licensing process, including: